CleepDevice/cleep-cli/README.md

 This cli can run on platform supporting python but `watch` command is only available on Raspbian distribution.

 ## Help
-Execute this command to know available help on cli:
+Execute this command to get help on this cli:
 > cleep-cli --help

 ## How it works